kubeflow/kubeflow/docs/gke/iap.md

   * **FQDN** The fully qualified domain name to use for your Kubeflow deployment.
   * **IP_NAME** The name of the GCP static IP that you created above and will be associated with **DOMAIN**.
   * **NAMESPACE** The namespace where Kubeflow is deployed.
-  * **ACCOUNT** The email address for the ACME registered account, typically the value of `gcloud config get-value account`.
+  * **ACCOUNT** The email address for your ACME account where certificate expiration notifications will be sent.

 ```